Rawalpindi–Islamabad Metrobus: Ticketing and fares

-The Red and Orange Lines uses e-ticketing and Intelligent Transportation System wand influencedby the Peshawar BRT.
-The ticketing options include a single-ride token and a refillable metro bus card.
+The Red and Orange Lines use e-ticketing and an Intelligent Transportation System wand influenced by the Peshawar BRT.
+The ticketing options include a single-ride token and a refillable Metrobus card.

-On the other hand, the Green and Blue Line don't have any proper standardized ticketing system yet.
-As of October 2024, CDA is working on working on creating a streamline ticketing system for the Feeder routes as they have KenKart based ticket solution which supports card payment, online through app & one time paper based tickets.
-However, launching of same is pending without any valid reason.
+The Green and Blue Lines do not have a similar standardized ticketing system.
+As of October 2024, the CDA is working on creating a streamlined ticketing system for the feeder routes using KentKart-based ticket solutions which support card payment, online payment through an app, and one-time paper-based tickets.
+However, these solutions have not been launched.

 Fleet

-The initial fleet consisted of 68 articulated 18-meter-long high-floor buses for the Red Line route.
-These buses were imported and supplied by VPL Limited from the China-based company Sunwin Bus, which is a Joint-Venture formed between SAIC Motor Corporation Limited (SAIC) and Sweden-based Volvo Bus Company, VPL Limited also happens to be the sole after-sales distributor for both Volvo Buses and Sunwin Buses in Pakistan, among other products.
+The initial fleet consisted of 68 articulated, 18 metre-long, high-floor buses for the Red Line route.
+These buses were imported and supplied by VPL Limited from the China-based company Sunwin Bus, which is a joint venture formed between the SAIC Motor Corporation Limited and the Sweden-based Volvo Bus Company.
+VPL Limited is also the sole after-sales distributor for both Volvo Buses and Sunwin Buses in Pakistan, among other products.

-In 2022, 30 buses were imported from China for the Orange Line route. twenty of these buses are plying on the Orange Line route.
-Moreover, 20 x low floor buses were also procured for Blue and Green Lines (10 each).
+In 2022, 30 buses were imported from China for the Orange Line route.
+Twenty of these buses are traveling on the Orange Line route.
+Moreover, 20 low-floor buses were also procured for the Blue and Green Lines (10 each).